abe329/startup/README.md

 ## HTML deliverable

-For this deliverable I built out the structure of my application using HTML.
+I built out the structure of my application using HTML.

 - [x] **HTML pages** - Four HTML pages that represent the ability to login and vote.
 - [x] **Links** - The login page automatically links to the recipes page.
 Each page also has a link to my Github.